patrick-girard/FamilyFeud/README.md

 ### Option #2: Do it yourself

 To create your input file with questions and answers:
-* Edit the "input.txt" file with your data, keeping the same format.
+1. Edit the "input.txt" file with your data, keeping the same format.

 To generate the webpage:
 1. Access the command line (Terminal on Mac, or probably Putty on Windows).
 2. Switch into the directory with these files. (cd is the command for change directory).
-3. enter: python3 writeFamilyFeud.py input.txt
+3. Enter: python3 writeFamilyFeud.py input.txt

 To access the webpage:
 1. Double click on the newly generated familyFeud.html file.